em-henken/racket-python-converter/README.md

 # Racket to Python converter

 ## Parsing Racket
 My parser recognizes a subset of the racket built-ins.
-No need to explain because we all know racket now! :) the subset I handled is listed here:
+Documentation on racket can be found at the end of the README. :) the subset I handled is listed here:
 - math expressions (+, -, *, /)
 - boolean expressions (<, >, <=, >=, null?, eq?)
 - list